amitsamanta002/ACC_PRCS_SAL/README.md

-# Order Management System for small ecomm org.
+# Account Management System for small ecomm org.
 Technology and Resources :
   1. Spring Boot for Microservices.
   2. Gradle for project Management.